 There is a big difference between knowing something objectively and knowing it subjectively.
 For instance, knowing about someone is not the same as having a personal relationship with that someone.
 The same could be said for our relationship with God.
 Some "christians" prefer to appreciate God from a "healthy" distance.
 To learn about Him from others without allowing Him to get too close, or heaven forbid, invade their personal space and take over their lives.
 But perhaps you're not exactly in that category.
 Perhaps your relationship with God is more profound because you are genuinely committed to your Christian Faith.
 However, it is easy to study God's Word, pray often, and go to Church faithfully, yet do so in an obligatory way, or in a manner that lacks substance and heart.
 The fact is that any of us can easily become religious and superficial in our approach to God.
 Sometimes, without even realizing it.

 But there's a third category of Christian that's very different than the other two outlined.
-This type of Christian is not afraid of letting God fully invade their life.
-But they are also not content to simply maintain a committed relationship with Him either.
-The best way to describe this Christian is to compare them to such men of the Old Testament as Moses, David, and Daniel, or any of the New Testament's apostles who similarly share their characteristics.
+This type of Christian is not only committed to their Faith, but also unafraid of letting God fully take over their life.
+The best way to describe this Christian is to compare them to such men of the Old Testament as Moses, David, and Daniel, or any of the New Testament's apostles who similarly shared in these characteristics.
 These men craved for God in such a profound manner that they desired to see Him, touch Him, feel Him, and HEAR Him.
 They weren't satisfied with merely keeping God's commandments and living righteously.
 Indeed, they wanted to experience God more dynamically and did everything they could to fulfill that desire.

 We may refer to this third category of Christian as a "beyond the veil Christian".
-This name is derived from the Old Testament priesthood, whose duty was to minister to God beyond the veil that separated the inner court from the Most Holy or "Holy of Holies".
+I chose this name because it describes one of the most important functions of the Levitical high priest, whose duty was to minister to God beyond the veil that separated the inner court from the Most Holy or "Holy of Holies".
 While the lay segment of Israel's population could only offer God sacrifices from the outer court of the temple, the Levitical high priest was permitted entry into the inner sanctum where God's presence was so concentrated, that it was both visible and tangible.

 To understand what beyond the veil Christians are like, let's look at Moses for an example.
 Moses feared God and was said to be the most humble man alive in his day (Num.
 12:3).
 By virtue of his character, God selected Moses to lead the children of Israel out of the land of Egypt and to deliver His Law to them.
 But Moses was a special kind of man.
 Not only did he spend a lot of time in God's presence communing with Him like a friend, but he also craved for a more spectacular revelation of God; he wanted to see God's glory: